Skip to main content

 The equity holder loans represent advances from the Schottenstein family to support operations.
 Approximately $51 million was originally provided, with roughly $24 million remaining outstanding.
 These loans are structurally subordinated to all other claims, sitting below trade creditors and other unsecured obligations in the payment waterfall.

-Top Unsecured Creditors
+Top Unsecured Creditors.

 CreditorClaim Amount